wrgr/cppbook/assignments.md

 Questbridge is a national program that offers full scholarships (meets all remaining need) for high-achieving, low-income students through a very competitive admissions process.
 Many CPP students are ideal candidates - the required essays are good practice for everyone.

-In order to give you the most topics to choose from when filling out applications and scholarships, it is **REQUIRED** that you write a new essay with different examples and ideas than the ones that you already explored in your Common App and Gates essays!
+In order to give you the most topics to choose from when filling out applications and scholarships, it is **REQUIRED** that you write a new essay with different examples and ideas than the ones that you already explored in your Common App and other essays!

 To receive credit, please:

 1. Make a Questbridge account at www.questbridge.org, and begin filling out an application (nothing to turn in for this)
 2. Answer the following prompt (the first Questbridge essay).
 To receive credit, it should be between 700-800 words!
-As always, please use the essay template:
+As always, please use the essay template.  *You will turn in this essay using the webapp to receive credit*:

 "We are interested in learning more about you and the context in which you have grown up, formed your aspirations, and accomplished your academic successes.
 Please describe the factors and challenges that have most shaped your personal life and aspirations.
 How have these factors helped you to grow?"